DecryptMedia/decryptmedia.github.io/docs/01-decrypt-token/01-migration-faq.md

 **To be eligible for the claims process, you must link a beneficiary Ethereum wallet address with your Decrypt account through the token migration dapp on the Decrypt website.**

+The token migration dapp is live at [decrypt.co/token-status](https://decrypt.co/token-status) after first logging into the Decrypt.co website with the same email you used for the Decrypt mobile app.

-After the token migration dapp is live and we've given token holders ample time to link a beneficiary address, we will deploy a distribution contract that grants linked beneficiary addresses a claim credit for the new ERC-20 token.
+We will give reader reward DCPT token holders ample time to link a beneficiary address.
+We will annouce a deadline by which all accounts must have a linked beneficiary address, after which we will deploy a distribution contract that grants linked beneficiary addresses a claim credit for the new ERC-20 token.
 We are exploring options to deploy this contract on both Ethereum mainnet and sidechains such as Polygon for better gas efficiency.
 The Ethereum beneficiary address you linked will work on both Ethereum mainnet and Polygon, if we go that route.

-The token migration dapp will go live soon.
-When it does, you will be able to access it at [decrypt.co/token-status](https://decrypt.co/token-status) after first logging into the Decrypt.co website with the same email you used for the Decrypt mobile app.

 ### Can I claim my ERC-20 tokens now?

 Not yet—you will be able to claim your tokens once we deploy the distribution contract.

 First, we need to collect Ethereum addresses for readers who have a DCPT balance.

 Make sure to link your ETH wallet address before the distribution, if you have not already done so.

 ### Why do I need to link my ETH wallet address?